mebarron/programming-exercises/go-regex/top-ips-logfile.md

 Processed  2699299  log entries in  8.266018625s

-Evaluating each text element starting at the last element:
+Evaluating only the last text element:

 Processed  2699299  log entries in  3.136688s